So what is a silk press?

 5. Wrap Your Hair

 If you’re not into the mood of keeping your hair down, secure your strands with a silk wrap.
-Keeping it wrapped shields your mane from environmental factors like wind, humidity, or harsh weather which could potentially ruin your hair.
+Keeping it wrapped will shield your mane from environmental factors like wind, humidity, or harsh weather which could potentially ruin your hair.

 Latest posts by Brandelyn Green (see all)